RESEARCH: APPLY FOR OUR FALL PROGRAM BY SEPTEMBER 14TH HERE.

 Summer B: Jun 23 - Sep 8.
 Lecture time: Sundays 10-11:30 am PT

 Application Deadline: Admissions for all cohorts are currently on a rolling basis and will close as spaces fill.
-Summer A is almost at full capacity.
+As of June 1st, Summer B is almost at full capacity.

 Program Fee: The total cost of the program is $1725 (~$60 per instructional hour).
 We are priced at a fraction of other research programs; unlike many research programs, we are genuinely committed to accessibility and an authentic AI research experience.